Surgical Mole Removal

 ›To remove the mole without the use of sutures, Dr. Harrington will shave the mole down using a scalpel to slightly below the skin level.
 She will then cauterize the area and apply a bandage to keep the wound clean.

 ›In cases that are cosmetically sensitive, such as moles on the face, she may recommend mole removal using excision.
 In this case, the mole will be cleaned and numbed with a local anesthetic.
 Dr. Harrington will then carefully excise the mole from the skin.
-If you or Dr. Harrington are concerned about the existence of cancerous or precancerous cells in and around the mole, she will also excise a border surrounding the mole to ensure that the diseased cells are removed.
-She will then carefully suture the skin to encourage optimal healing and a natural-looking result.
+If you or Dr. Harrington are concerned about the existence of cancerous or precancerous cells in and around the mole, she will also follow Mohs surgery protocol, excising a border surrounding the mole to ensure that the diseased cells are removed.
+She will then carefully suture the skin to encourage optimal healing and a natural-looking result.*

 Depending on your goals, Dr. Harrington may suggest additional treatments to help you achieve the look you want.
 Patients who are concerned about the appearance of a scar after a previously performed mole removal surgery sometimes use injectable fillers to fill in the depressed area in the skin.
-Additional skin rejuvenation treatments, such as microneedling, can encourage new cell turnover and collagen production after you have healed from mole removal surgery.
+Additional skin rejuvenation treatments, such as microneedling, may be recommended as a scar treatment after you have healed from mole removal surgery.

 Mole Removal Recovery